dekorateio/dekorate/readme.md

 Out of the box the generated CRD will be considered `Namespaced`.
 To change that users can use the `scope` parameter on the annotation.
 Also the plural and shortNames will be automatically calculated.
 Of course they can be overriden using `plural` and `shortName` respectively.

+#### Required fields

+The openapi schema for each version, will be automatically generated.
+To mark fields of the schema as required, you can annotate them with `@javax.validation.constraints.NotNull`.

+#### Subresources

 #### Subresources